jagabandhumishra/W2V-E2E-Language-Diarization/README.md

 # Installation

 The installation and training the W2V model during the pretraining and finetuning stage is same as [fairseq-vakyansh](https://github.com/Open-Speech-EkStep/vakyansh-wav2vec2-experimentation)

+## Requirements